IITDBGroup/UADB_Reproducibility/README.md

 - **Data generators:**
   - `PDBench` is a probabilistic version of the TPC-H data generator, we used a fork (fixing some compilation bugs) hosted here: https://github.com/IITDBGroup/pdbench
-  - To generate augment real world dataset with access control annotation, we use a python script (TODO provided as part of this repository)
+  - For real world dataset with access control annotation, we generate the data in the python testing script.

 ## C) Hardware Info